isc-projects/kea/doc/guide/install.rst

 -  log4cplus (at least version 1.0.3) development include headers.

 -  A C++ compiler (with C++11 support) and standard development headers.
-   Kea building was checked with GCC g++ 4.8.5 and some later versions and Clang 800.0.38 and some later versions.
+   The Kea build has been checked with GCC g++ 4.8.5 and some later versions, and Clang 800.0.38 and some later versions.

--  The development tools automake, libtool, pkg-config.
+-  The development tools automake, libtool, and pkg-config.

 -  The MySQL client and the client development libraries, when using the --with-mysql configuration flag to build the Kea MySQL database